-- 7.2 The Board acknowledges that it is a function of Management to speak for the Authority in its communications with the community, employees, airport partners, customers, suppliers and governments. - 7.3 Members of the public, persons interested in the airport and Nominating Entities often will communicate their concerns and questions to Directors rather than to Management.
-Directors are obligated to inform the Corporate Secretary or the President's Office of such communications, so timely action can be taken and the appropriate representative of the Authority can make accurate responses. - 7.4 Members of the public also comment upon, or ask questions about, the Authority via social media.
-Directors should not respond to Social Media directed to or about the Authority, as such comments may be construed as an official Authorty response.
-Management monitors all social media channels and will respond where appropriate. - 7.5 Directors may be approached directly to speak publicly about the Authority.
-In such cases, Directors must advise the Corporate Secretary of the request.
-The President is responsible for ensuring that communication activities are properly co-ordinated and will delegate an appropriate speaker.
-In certain circumstances, the President may ask Directors to speak publicly in which case such Directors will be provided with appropriate remarks, any associated visual presentation or other appropriate support, inlouiding media or communications training. - 7.6 In the case of communications specific to the Board of Directors, the Chair of the Board will act as spokesperson.
+- 7.2 The Board considers it a function of Management to speak for the Authority in its communications with the community, employees, airport partners, customers, suppliers and governments. - 7.3 It is expected that members of the public and persons interested in the airport often will communicate their concerns and questions to Directors rather than to Management.
+It is important that Directors inform Management of such communications, so proper action can be taken and the appropriate representative of the Authority can make accurate responses. - 7.4 Directors may be requested by Management to assist with communications or a Director may be approached directly to speak publicly about the Authority.
+In all cases, Directors are asked to advise the President's office of the request.
+The President is responsible for ensuring that communication activities are properly co-ordinated and that Directors are provided with full assistance in preparing and making any public statements or presentations.